 The oldest record of the term “miso” (written as 味噌) dates back to the Heian period (794 – 1185), written in “Nihon Sandai Jitsuroku” (『日本三代実録』”The True History of Three Reigns of Japan,” completed in 901).
 It was recorded that a monk received his salary in miso sent from Ōmi Province (present-day Shiga prefecture).

-The miso eaten during the Heian era was made by salting soybeans, then drying it.
-Easily picked up with chopsticks, it was consumed in small amounts as a seasoning for steamed vegetables or fish, eaten with rice or as a salty snack with sake.
+The miso eaten during the Heian era was made by salting and drying soybeans.
+Easily picked up with chopsticks, it was consumed in small amounts as a seasoning for steamed vegetables or fish, eaten with rice, or as a salty snack with sake.
 It was also used for medicinal purposes.

-But it wasn’t long when rumors of this guarded food spread outside the nobility and monastery.
-With rice cultivation spreading across the country at the end of the Heian era, miso transforms to a product fermented with rice koji, and regional miso made with soybeans, rice, and wheat appears.
+But it wasn’t long before rumors of this guarded food spread outside the nobility and monastery.
+With rice cultivation spreading across the country at the end of the Heian era, miso became a product fermented with rice koji, and regional miso made with soybeans, rice, and wheat appeared.

-At long last, the growing demand for miso spurred the opening of miso specialty shops in Kyoto (the capital at the time).
-Miso was even sold among other daily necessity shops such as silk, cotton, combs, and needles.
+At long last, the growing demand for miso spurred the opening of miso specialty shops in Kyoto (the capital).
+Miso was even sold among other daily necessity shops, such as silk, cotton, combs, and needles.

 The Birth of Miso Soup

-In the Kamakura period (1185-1333), miso undergoes a radical change when Zen monks studying in China brought back the mortar and pestle.
-The monks would grind up the grainy miso in the mortar and dissolved the paste in hot water to make miso soup.
+In the Kamakura period (1185-1333), miso underwent a radical change when Zen monks studying in China brought back the mortar and pestle.
+The monks grind the grainy miso in the mortar and dissolve the paste in hot water to make miso soup.

-This method of consuming miso spread among the samurai class, who adapted the concept Ichiju Issai (一汁一菜, “one soup one dish”) to their daily meal.
-Unlike its current form Ichiju Sansai (一汁三菜, “one soup three dishes”), the meal was simple; a bowl of brown rice, dried fish, and miso soup.
-But this meal was in no way nutritionally deficient as the samurai obtained their daily caloric needs from the brown rice, calcium and protein from the fish, and essential nutrients from the miso.
+This method of consuming miso spread among the samurai class, who adapted the concept Ichiju Issai (一汁一菜, “one soup, one dish”) to their daily meal.
+Unlike its current form Ichiju Sansai (一汁三菜, “one soup, three dishes”), the meal was simple: a bowl of brown rice, dried fish, and miso soup.
+But this meal was not nutritionally deficient as the samurai obtained daily caloric needs from the brown rice, calcium and protein from the fish, and essential nutrients from the miso.

 As written in the Imagawa Oozoushi (『今川大雙紙』, date unknown), a booklet on the proper code of conduct for the samurai, it was a common practice to stir rice into the miso soup bowl and eaten together since reheating cold brown rice was not possible.
 This was an acceptable meal and even served to distinguished guests.

-This practice of mixing rice into miso soup, however, is currently frowned upon and even considered taboo.
-Other rice in liquid dishes such as Ochazuke and Zosui are perfectly fine.
+However, this practice of mixing rice into miso soup is currently frowned upon and even considered taboo.
+Other rice in liquid dishes, such as Ochazuke and Zosui are perfectly fine.

 What’s more, miso was cherished as a party food!
 The Samurai class hosted miso soup parties called Shiruko (汁講).
-At these parties, guests would bring cooked rice and the host would prepare a big pot of miso soup with seasonal ingredients, which he would distribute to the guests.
-While these gatherings were nothing lavish, there was sake drinking, singing, dancing, networking, and camaraderie centered around miso.
+At these parties, guests would bring cooked rice, and the host would prepare a big pot of miso soup with seasonal ingredients, which he would distribute to the guests.
+While these gatherings were nothing lavish, sake drinking, singing, dancing, networking, and camaraderie centered around miso.

 Miso Soup to The Battlefields

 During the warring Sengoku era (1467 – 1615), miso was an essential provision for the samurai on the battlefields.
 The brave soldiers carried portable miso soup around their waist, called Imogara nawa (芋がら縄).
-It was a belt made of dried taro stems simmered in miso, which they would either chew off and consume as is, or cut off a section and pour boiling water for instant soup.
-Round up and dried miso balls called Miso dama (味噌玉) was another portable miso soup savored at the battlefields.
-The boost of protein and the warm soup was no doubt an invaluable life-sustaining ration.
+It was a belt made of dried taro stems simmered in miso, which they would either chew off and consume as is or cut off a section and pour boiling water for instant soup.
+Round-up and dried miso balls called Miso dama (味噌玉) were another portable miso soup savored on the battlefields.
+The boost of protein and the warm soup was undoubtedly an invaluable life-sustaining ration.

-In fact, the legendary samurai warlords Takeda Shingen, Date Masamune, and Oda Nobunaga, among many others actively promoted their region’s miso production as they believed miso was the ultimate war provision and key to victory.
-Even to this day, their hometown region are known for their miso (Shinshu miso, Sendai miso, and Hatcho miso respectively).
+The legendary samurai warlords Takeda Shingen, Date Masamune, and Oda Nobunaga, among many others, actively promoted their region’s miso production as they believed miso was the ultimate war provision and key to victory.
+Even today, their hometown regions are known for their miso (Shinshu miso, Sendai miso, and Hatcho miso, respectively).

 Miso During the Edo Era

-With the population growth of Edo (now Tokyo) reaching half a million in its peak of the Edo era (1603-1867), the demand for miso outgrew the local supply.
-Miso produced from far away regions such as present-day Aichi and Miyagi prefectures were brought to the city by land and boat, diversifying the variety and availability of miso.
+With the population growth of Edo (now Tokyo) reaching half a million at its peak of the Edo era (1603-1867), the demand for miso outgrew the local supply.
+Miso produced from faraway regions such as present-day Aichi and Miyagi prefectures were brought to the city by land and boat, diversifying the variety and availability of miso.
 Miso appeared in comedic sketches, poetry, and even ukiyoe (woodblock printing).

-Miso soup was also popular among the upper elites, including Tokugawa Ieyasu, the first shogunate of the Edo era (who united the warring feudal lands for the 400 year peace).
-While the average life expectancy was 37-38 years old during the Edo era, Tokugawa lived to 75 years old and had two wives, several concubines, and fathered 16 children.
+Miso soup was also popular among the upper elites, including Tokugawa Ieyasu, the first shogunate of the Edo era.
+While the average life expectancy was 37-38 years old during the Edo era, Tokugawa lived to 75 years old, had two wives and several concubines, and fathered 16 children.

-His strength and vitality are supposedly due to daily consumption of miso soup containing 5 leafy vegetables and 3 root vegetables.
+His strength and vitality are supposedly due to daily miso soup containing five leafy vegetables and three root vegetables.
 The tradition of drinking a hearty vegetable miso soup at each meal continued through the following generations of the Tokugawa leadership, which continued for 15 generations.
 Who knew miso was the backbone of the Edo Shogunate?

-The miso made during this time greatly differs from the miso available today.
-Edo miso (江戸味噌) was made by equal parts soybeans and rice koji, and was on the sweeter side (more koji = sweeter).
-It was low in salt (less than 10%), with a dark reddish-brown, and contained 3 times more rice koji than other varieties of miso, no doubt a luxurious treat.
+The miso made during this time dramatically differs from the miso available today.
+Edo miso (江戸味噌) was made by equal parts soybeans and rice koji and was on the sweeter side (more koji = sweeter).
+It was low in salt (less than 10%), with a dark reddish-brown, and contained three times more rice koji than other varieties of miso, no doubt a luxurious treat.

 The poet Matsuo Basho eternalized natto miso soup, a popular way of drinking miso soup in the haiku 『納豆きる音しばしまて鉢叩 』”Hold for a moment/the sound of chopping natto/bowl beating” (1690).

-Miso was also used in cooking to make Miso Dengaku and Saba Misoni and many restaurants and casual dining spots used miso in a variety of dishes.
+Miso was also used in cooking to make Miso Dengaku and Saba Misoni, and many restaurants and casual dining spots used miso in various dishes.

-Unfortunately, Edo miso started to experience a decline in market share due to several reasons.
+Unfortunately, Edo miso started to experience a decline in market share for several reasons.
 One was the flood of Sendai miso during the early Meiji era (1868-1912), which was made with less rice koji (and thus cheaper to produce) and higher in salt (suited for long-term storage and shipping).

-The 1923 Great Kanto Earthquake further reduced the number of miso producers, when 70% of the city burned to the ground.
-Finally, the rationing of rice during the Pacific War made the rice-heavy Edo miso a nonessential indulgence, and its production was banned by the military government.
+The 1923 Great Kanto Earthquake further reduced the number of miso producers when 70% of the city burned to the ground.
+Finally, rice rationing during the Pacific War made the rice-heavy Edo miso a nonessential indulgence, and the military government banned its production.
 While some miso purveyors in Tokyo have recreated Edo miso, it has mostly disappeared from the mainstream miso realm.

 Miso in the Modern Day